 About Us

-Other “benevolent beasts” in Korean folklore, such as the magpie, mountain rabbit, tortoise, dragon, phoenix, crane, and three-legged crow, each have their own unique personality and special meaning.
+They were especially captivated by the symbolic characters that appear over and over in Korean art.
+Horangi, the powerful yet comical tiger, has long been a favorite.
+But others, such as the japsang, dragon, phoenix, rabbit, crane, wedding goose, and three-legged crow, each have their own unique personality and special meaning.
 (A three-legged crow.
 How cool is that?)
-As we learned about them, an idea for a series of children’s stories featuring this charming collection of animals began to take shape, and that was the beginning of Ginkgo Tree Tales.
+As we learned about them, an idea for a series of children’s stories featuring this charming collection of characters began to take shape, and that was the beginning of Ginkgo Tree Tales.

 For more about Korean culture, see Debbi and Joan’s book: